howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 ### Backend

 Since this is a frontend track, you don't want to spend too much time setting up the backend.
-This is why you use the [Graphcool Framework](https://www.graph.cool/) which provides a fast and easy way to build and deploy GraphQL backends (also called Graphcool _services_).
+This is why you'll use the [Graphcool Framework](https://www.graph.cool/) for this tutorial.
+It provides a fast and easy way to build and deploy GraphQL backends (also called Graphcool _services_).

 #### The Data Model